Claudia Webbe: Early political career

 Webbe was a policy director and adviser to the Mayor of London, Ken Livingstone.

-Webbe stood for election as a councillor in Islington in 2006 but was unsuccessful.
+Webbe stood for election as a councillor in the Hillrise ward of Islington in 2006, but was unsuccessful.
 She was elected as a Labour councillor to Islington London Borough Council in 2010, representing Bunhill ward.
 She was re-elected in 2014 and 2018.
 She served as the council's executive member for the environment and transport.
-Webbe resigned as Islington councillor in March 2021.
+Webbe resigned as an Islington councillor in March 2021, following her election to Parliament.

-Considered to be a close ally of the then Labour Party leader, Jeremy Corbyn, Webbe was elected to the Labour Party's National Executive Committee (NEC) with support from the Momentum organisation in 2016, finishing third in the ballot with 92,377 votes.
-In 2018, she was shortlisted to become the Labour candidate in the Lewisham East by-election, but finished third in a vote among local party members and was not selected.
+Considered to be a close ally of the then Labour Party leader, Jeremy Corbyn, Webbe was elected to the party's National Executive Committee (NEC) with support from the Momentum organisation in 2016, finishing third in the ballot with 92,377 votes.
+In 2018, she was shortlisted to become the Labour candidate in the Lewisham East by-election, but finished third in a vote among local party members, and was not selected.
 In July 2018, she was elected as chair of the NEC Disputes Panel.
-In 2018 Webbe was re-elected to the NEC, finishing second in the ballot with 83,797 votes.
+In 2018, Webbe was re-elected to the NEC, finishing second in the ballot with 83,797 votes.
 She became ineligible to retain her NEC membership upon being elected to Parliament.

 Parliamentary career

 She was selected as the Labour candidate for Leicester East for the 2019 general election; the party's incumbent MP, Keith Vaz, had stood down after being suspended from Parliament for six months.
 Her selection resulted in the resignation of the Constituency Labour Party chair, who described it as "a fix", and some in the local British Indian community were angry that one of their candidates was not interviewed.
 Some saw it as a Momentum-led imposition of a left-wing candidate on a traditionally centrist constituency party.
-Webbe was elected with a majority of 6,019.
-This compared with a 22,428 Labour majority in the seat in 2017; the Labour Party nationally suffered its worst election results since 1935.
+Webbe was elected as MP for Leicester East with 50.8% of the vote and a majority of 6,019.